Why archive

 - Show your work when a sponsor asks what ran on stream.

-Twitch tools are useful, but they are not a long-term archive plan.
+Twitch tools are useful, but they're not a long-term archive plan.
 Highlights still depend on Twitch storage rules.
-Exporting is one VOD at a time, and it stops working once the VOD expires.
+Exporting is one VOD at a time, and stops working once the VOD expires.
 The Download link disappears with the VOD.

 Browser-based scrapers also break often, and many ask you to install risky software.
 The boring, durable answer is your own storage with an automatic uploader, so the full file leaves Twitch before the timer runs out.